SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 ![screenshot of the MobilePay Online number input page][mobilepay-number-input]{:height="690px" width="475px"}

-A countdown is shown in the browser and the payment request will appear in the app, waiting to be confirmed by the consumer.
-If you are using the redirect option, the consumer will be redirected back to the merchant's site.
+A countdown is shown in the browser and the payment request will appear in the app, waiting to be confirmed by the payer.
+If you are using the redirect option, the payer will be redirected back to the merchant's site.

 ## Good To Know